The Goat Story

 So while Dave was living in a disused town hall in country Victoria overseeing the brews Cam wrote a business plan and started knocking on doors in Melbourne.
 “Plenty of people liked the idea of owning part of a brewery but when it came down to it we were two, young, overly ambitious guys without much business experience.
 We approached every banking institution imaginable and most of them wouldn’t even open our business plan.
 Our personal position statements included three surfboards, a couple of mountain bikes and Dave’s EH Holden” says Cam.
 Not a lot of security for the banks evidently.

 Anyway, Dave and Cam learned to be persistent.
 Really persistent.
 They finally secured the required funds from friends, family and a business banker who wanted them out of his face.
 They installed their own brewery in a warehouse in the back streets of Richmond.

-Mountain Goat has collected a swag of awards over the years for its traditional, all natural ales and now has an ever increasing number of bars and bottleshops around the country stocking its beers on tap and in bottle.
+Mountain Goat has collected a swag of awards over the years for its tasty, all natural ales and now has an ever increasing number of bars and bottleshops around the country stocking its beers on tap and in bottle.